Nutrition in Cancer Care (PDQ®)–Patient Version

 - A nasogastric tube is inserted through the nose and down the throat into the stomach or small intestine.
-This kind of tube is used when enteral nutrition is only needed for a few weeks.
+This is used when enteral nutrition is only needed for a few weeks.

 The type of formula used is based on the specific needs of the patient.
-There are formulas for patients who have special health conditions, such as diabetes.
-Formula may be given through the tube as a constant drip (continuous feeding) or 1 to 2 cups of formula can be given 3 to 6 times a day (bolus feeding).
+There are formulas for patients who have special health conditions, such as diabetes, or other needs, such as religious or cultural diets.

 Parenteral nutrition carries nutrients directly into the blood stream.

 Parenteral nutrition is used when the patient cannot take food by mouth or by enteral feeding.
 Parenteral feeding does not use the stomach or intestines to digest food.
 Nutrients are given to the patient directly into the blood, through a catheter inserted into a vein.
 These nutrients include proteins, fats, vitamins, and minerals.